pisinger/pisinger.github.io/_posts/2025-06-06-retrieve-azure-vm-run-commands-via-defender-signals.md

 let RunCommandsLinuxFileName = RunCommandsLinux | summarize make_set(FileName);
 let RunCommandsLinuxFileSHA256 = RunCommandsLinux | summarize make_set(SHA256);
 //-----------------
-union DeviceProcessEvents, DeviceEvents, DeviceFileEvents
+// using script FileName or its SHA256 for correlation union DeviceProcessEvents, DeviceEvents, DeviceFileEvents
 | where
-    ProcessCommandLine has_any (RunCommandsWindows) or InitiatingProcessCommandLine has_any (RunCommandsWindows) or ProcessCommandLine has_any (RunCommandsLinuxFileName) or InitiatingProcessCommandLine has_any (RunCommandsLinuxFileName) or
+    ProcessCommandLine has_any (RunCommandsWindowsFileName) or InitiatingProcessCommandLine has_any (RunCommandsWindowsFileName) or
+    ProcessCommandLine has_any (RunCommandsLinuxFileName) or InitiatingProcessCommandLine has_any (RunCommandsLinuxFileName) or
-    SHA256 has_any(RunCommandsLinuxFileSHA256)
+    SHA256 has_any(RunCommandsLinuxFileSHA256) or SHA256 has_any (RunCommandsWindowsFileSHA256)
 | extend ScriptContent = parse_json(AdditionalFields).ScriptContent
 | extend RunCommand = parse_json(AdditionalFields).Command
 | extend RunCommand = iff (RunCommand == "" and not(ProcessCommandLine has_any (RunCommandsWindows) or ProcessCommandLine has_any(RunCommandsLinux)), ProcessCommandLine, RunCommand)
 | extend RunCommand = coalesce (todynamic(RunCommand), ScriptContent)
-| project Timestamp, DeviceId, DeviceName = split(DeviceName,".")[0], ActionType, FileName, FolderPath, InitiatingProcessFolderPath, InitiatingProcessFileName, RunCommand, ScriptContent, ProcessCommandLine, InitiatingProcessCommandLine, AccountName, AccountSid, LogonId, SHA256, ReportId, RequestAccountName
+| project TimeGenerated, DeviceId, DeviceName = split(DeviceName,".")[0], ActionType, FileName, FolderPath, InitiatingProcessFolderPath, InitiatingProcessFileName, RunCommand, ScriptContent, ProcessCommandLine, InitiatingProcessCommandLine, AccountName, AccountSid, LogonId, SHA256, ReportId, RequestAccountName
 //-----------------
 | extend AccountName = coalesce (AccountName, RequestAccountName)
-| project-away ScriptContent, ProcessCommandLine, LogonId, AccountSid, RequestAccountName
+| project-away ScriptContent, ProcessCommandLine, LogonId, AccountSid, RequestAccountName, FileName, FolderPath
-| where isnotempty(RunCommand) and InitiatingProcessCommandLine !has ("Cpowershell")
+| where isnotempty(RunCommand) and InitiatingProcessCommandLine !has ("Cpowershell") and RunCommand !has ("Cpowershell") and InitiatingProcessFileName != "csrss.exe"
 // exclude non runCommand related processes where any script.sh is run
 | where not(ActionType == "ProcessCreated" and InitiatingProcessCommandLine has "script.sh" and InitiatingProcessCommandLine !has ("run-command"))
-| sort by Timestamp desc
+| sort by TimeGenerated desc
 ```

 ## Final thoughts